 When an official is offered free or discounted transportation, the official is well-advised to ask, "Who is offering the travel?"
-Different rules may apply to gifts of travel depending on who is the source of the gift.
+Different rules may apply to gifts of travel

 If the gift of travel is from a transportation carrier, a public official should be especially careful.
-California law forbids elected and appointed public officials from accepting free passes or discounted travel from transportation companies.
-167
+California law forbids elected and appointed public officials from accepting free passes or discounted travel from transportation companies.157

-This prohibition applies to any kind of travel - personal, business or on behalf of one's public agency - to any location, near or far.
-The rule applies both to elected and appointed public officers but not to employees.168
+This prohibition applies to any kind of travel personal, business or on behalf of one's public agency - to any location, near or far.
+The rule applies both to elected and appointed public officers but not to employees.158

 However, sometimes the rule doesn't apply.
-The chief exception is when the free or discounted travel is available to the general public and is given for reasons unrelated to the person's status as a public official.169

-For example, the prohibition against accepting free travel from transportation companies did not apply when:
+The chief exception is when the free or discounted travel is available to the general public and is given for reasons unrelated to the person's status as a public official.159 For example, the prohibition against accepting free travel from transportation companies did not apply when:

-- ☐ The elected official received a first-class airline upgrade because he was going on his honeymoon and the upgrade was given to all honeymooners.170 - ☐ An elected official received free airline travel because he was the spouse of a flight attendant.171 - An elected official exchanged frequent flier miles for an airline ticket because the earning of frequent-flier miles is done without regard to the person's status as an officeholder.172
+- ✓ The elected official received a first-class airline upgrade because he was going on his honeymoon and the upgrade was given to all honeymooners.160 - An elected official received free airline travel because he was the spouse of a flight attendant.161 - ✓ An elected official exchanged frequent flier miles for an airline ticket because the earning of frequent-flier miles is done without regard to the person's status as an officeholder.162